vttc08/obsidian-notes/content/programming/html/html-media.md

 - if `controls` is provided then the audio player will have controls when playing the file
 - `loop`, make the audio file loop continuously
-- `autoplay` will play the audio as soon as page loads Audio can also have `source` nested in it for providing multiple audio files of different format
+- `autoplay` will play the audio as soon as page loads
+- `muted` used with autoplay, it will automatically play the media muted Audio can also have `source` nested in it for providing multiple audio files of different format

 **Video**